giandifra/simple_rsa/README.md

 ## Example

-See the [example application](https://github.com/giandifra/simple_rsa/tree/master/example) source for a complete sample app using the Simple RSA encryption.# simple_rsa
+See the [example application](https://github.com/giandifra/simple_rsa/tree/master/example) source for a complete sample app using the Simple RSA encryption.